The Museum of Modern Art, MoMA, NYC

 published Alicia's work The Vision Splendid

-in their new publication Bio Design, by William Myers
+in their recent publication Bio Design, by William Myers

 with introduction by MoMA Curator Paola Antonelli.

 Alicia King is an interdisciplinary artist.
 Kings practice explores technology and biology in humans, animals and the wider environment, and alludes to that which generally lies outside of the everyday category of the living.

 King is recent recipient of the 2013 Australia Council (OZCO) Tokyo Studio Residency, and 2012 Asialink

 Tokyo Wonder Site Residency, to explore new mythologies for technologically mediated and transformed flesh, drawing from historic and contemporary Japanese animism and pop-culture.